pconrad-fb/restructured-dreams/source/tools/05-tools-git.rst

    $ ls
    getting-started  img  index.md new-file.md

-When I switch to ``master``, it’s not there:
+When I switch to ``main``, it’s not there:

 ::

-   $ git checkout master
+   $ git checkout main
-   Switched to branch 'master'
+   Switched to branch 'main'
-   Your branch is up to date with 'origin/master'.
+   Your branch is up to date with 'origin/main'.
    $ ls
    getting-started  img  index.md